 What You’re Doing Wrong: While it seems natural, wrenching your neck in different directions likely isn’t the best way to relieve tight muscles.
 The aggressive stretching can lead to increased tightness rather than relief.

-The Fix: To reduce the strain on your neck, focus on slow, controlled movements that help to stretch out the front part of your neck.
+To reduce the strain on your neck, focus on slow, controlled movements that help to stretch out the front part of your neck.
 How to: Start standing with your feet about hip-width apart and your hands at your sides with your palms facing forward.
 Your shoulders and head should be relaxed.
 Keep your shoulders even as you gently look up and behind your right shoulder.
 At the end point of the exercise, you should feel a gentle stretch in the front-left portion of your neck.

 It’s important to note that stretching shouldn’t be uncomfortable.
 In fact, pushing to the point of pain can cause muscles to tighten up further rather than relax.
 Breathing is also critical.
 Once you find the right position, try to breath deeply.
 This will help your muscles relax and give you a better stretch.
 By combining the right position and technique, you’ll be well on your way to a healthier, happier (and bendier!) you.